AlexLike/FlexStudio/README.md

 ---

 ### Protocol
-(For test person #i)
+{Information for the tester is in cury brackets {}} <br>
+{We'll be testing our prototypes A and B on 8 or 12 people.
+The probands are identified uniquely as #i in (1, ..., 8/12) } <br>
 ### Introduction
-Hi [user's name].
+Hi [#i's name].
 Today we are looking for ways to improve the user experience of the responsivity editor in our drawing-app.
-With our responsivity editor we want to achieve the user to define how the layers should behave he resizes the panel he's drawing on.
+With our responsivity editor we want to achieve the user to define how the layers should behave if he resizes the panel he's drawing on.
+Imagine being an artist who just drew a cartoon and you decide to change the panel aspect ratio.
+You're thinking the cartoon might look better if it spans the whole width of a page or you want to see how the drawing would look in an instagram post with an aspect ratio of 1:1.
 This is a test of the component; we are not testing you.
 If you find something difficult to use, chances are that others will as well, so your feedback helps everyone.
 This test of the component is simply a means of evaluating the component's design and to discover any issues we need to address.

 The study will take about [nr minutes] minutes.
 We'll answer any questions you have in the end of the study.